Vending machines can provide a variety of functions for customers.

 The ROI On A Vending Machine

-Since vending machines have a lifespan of 12 to 24 years, the business would make at least a three-fold profit on the investment, excluding any improvements or additions to the business.
+Since vending machines span 12 to 24 years, the business would make at least a three-fold profit on the investment, excluding any improvements or additions.

-Variable costs in a vending machine business would be the wholesale purchase (which could increase with an increase in sales) and the transportation cost for driving to the vending machines (which would increase with the increase in the frequency of restocking).
+Variable costs in a vending machine business would be the wholesale purchase (which could increase with sales) and the transportation cost for driving to the vending machines (which would increase with the increased frequency of restocking).

 Number Of Machines Required To Break Even